Supercharge your caregiving batteries

 Michelle said they’re planning a weeklong get-away at a friend’s cabin on a lake.
 She’s looking forward to simply being together as a family away from the cares of home.

 After cancer came knocking on our door, Gary and I decided to live while he still had life.
-As a result, there are movie reels running through my mind of summiting mountains, road trips through national parks, Friday dates, breaking trail in snow-shoes, running from Pacific waves.
+As a result, there are movie reels running through my head of summiting mountains, road trips through national parks, Friday dates, breaking trail in snow-shoes, running from Pacific waves.
 And nothing can erase these gleeful memories.

 5. Plug into faith